-This chapter describes the procedures required for initially setting up each of the O3b OceanTRx7-500 antennas as well as the complete system.
+This chapter describes the procedures required for initially setting up each of the O3b OceanTRx4-500 antennas as well as the complete system.
 The procedures are described in the order in which it is recommended that they be performed.

-- The OceanTRxTM7-500 Maritime Satellite Communication System is preconfigured and tested before it is shipped.
-Tampering with any of the system settings that are not explicitly mentioned in this manual can impair the functioning of the system. - For MTSVLink setup procedures, make sure to save the changes by pressing [V] on the keyboard (when accessing the Main Operations screen). - For DUAL-ROOM installations, all the procedures are first performed for ONE room, and then for the other.
+- The OceanTRx[TM]4-500 Maritime Satellite Communication System is preconfigured and tested before it is shipped.
+Tampering with any of the system settings that are not explicitly mentioned in this manual can impair the functioning of the system. - For MTSVLink setup procedures, make sure to save the changes by pressing [V] on the keyboard (when accessing the Main Operations screen).

-> The commissioning procedure consists of the following steps
+The commissioning procedure consists of the following steps

 - 1. Power-on

 - 2. CCU Management Applications Initialization

 - 3. LAN Connection Verification

 - 4. Compass configuration Compass Interface and Offset

 - 5. Blockage zones configuration

 - 6. Verify O3b files Availability.

 - 7. O3b Constellation and Parameters Configuration

 - 8. Run O3b System

-- 9. Dual-room configuration.